villetf/bookscanner/README.md

 ### MQTT broker

-The book data sent from the Pico is sent using MQTT, which means that we need to have an MQTT broker on the network.
+The book data sent from the Pico is sent using MQTT, a lightweight network protocol built for small data loads, such as IoT units.
+It uses a publish-subscribe system, which means that we need to have an MQTT broker on the network.
 I use Mosquitto, but any broker would work.
 In my setup, Mosquitto is also run as a Docker container (using [this container](https://hub.docker.com/_/eclipse-mosquitto)), which makes it very easy and fast so set up.

 ## The code